-The following policies and guidelines should be read in conjunction with the UQ Policy and Procedures Library 3.10.04 Placement Courses at http://ppl.app.uq.edu.au/content/3.10.04-placement-courses.
+The following policies and guidelines should be read in conjunction with the UQ Policy and Procedures Library 3.10.04 Placements in Coursework Programs at https://ppl.app.uq.edu.au/content/3.10.04-placements-coursework-programs.

 The School of Education ensures that students learn to work with a wide range of learners.
 This is achieved through the following policies and guidelines: